mm21/trilium-alchemy/README.md

 A note can have any number of attachments, accessed as a list via `Note.attachments`.
 Trilium only supports image attachments.

-Assign a list of attachments, replacing the existing list.
+Assign a list of attachments, replacing the existing list, or modify individual items by index or slice.
 Each item may be an `Attachment`, a `Path`, or a binary file handle with a `.name`:

 ```python
 from pathlib import Path